 The crew spent a week maneuvering the ship to the upper edges of the eddy only to have the gravity drag them back down.
 It required constant monitoring to keep them out of the black hole’s hungry maw.

 “I doubt we can do this much longer,” Mundy said, speaking to the entire crew and scientists.
 “The toll on the superstructure of the ship is too much.
 It will eventually give.
 I suppose we have a few more days, less than a week before the hull is breached.
 I imagine it will be a quick, but quite painful death.
-I will authorize desensitizing pills for all military personnel who want them, but I expect everyone to be at their stations from now on.
+I will authorize desensitizing pills for all military personnel who want them, but I expect everyone to continue at their stations as usual.
 We will meet this like a disciplined team.
-N’dutu, as medical officer, could you take over distributing suicide pills to the scientists who may want a quick exit?”
+N’duru, as medical officer, could you take over distributing suicide pills to the scientists who may want a quick exit?”